Turkey Brining Made Easy

 In a pinch, if you're out of freezer space, you can stash your sealed brining bag and bird in a cooler with ice.
 Just make sure you periodically check the temperature to make sure your meat stays in the safe zone.

-Step 2 - Mix it Up
+Step 2 - Stir it Up

 In a large pan, add the Brining Mix to about 1 gallon of water.
 Bring to a simmer and stir, making sure all of the salt and sugar are fully dissolved in the water.
 Remove from heat and let cool to room temperature.